thevanshit/GramDarpan-Website-Code/README.md

 ## Support

-For questions or support regarding this prototype, please refer to the documentation or contact the development team.
+For questions or support regarding this prototype, please refer to the documentation.

----

 **GramDarpan** - Transforming Rural India through Technology and Transparency
-# GramDarpan-Website-Code
-A website which connects the agencies, ministries and feild workers all to the same platform, provides accountability and transparency, It is also the part of SIH Problem Statement SIH25151.